 Austrian Christmas Markets & Swarovski Crystal World

-Tyrol is home to many pretty Alpine towns and our tour takes you to three of the best.
+Tyrol is home to many pretty Alpine towns and our expertly curated, intimate tour takes you to some of the best.

-As an added treat and some extra magic, this tour takes you on a visit to the AMAZING – Swarovski Kristallwelten – home of the most famous twinkling crystal.
-A seasonal show of festive works created with millions of glittering crystals awaits, and a chamber of wonder to explore.
+As an added treat and some extra magic, you will also visit the AMAZING – Swarovski Kristallwelten – home of the world's most famous twinkling crystal.
+A seasonal show of festive creations made from millions of glittering crystals and a Chamber of Wonder awaits!

 Swarovski's Eternal Winter Magic in the Chamber of Wonder